 A cloud-based authoring tool makes it easy to keep things looking good and working smoothly with minimal effort.

 Cons of Cloud-Based Authoring Tools

 The biggest potential cons of cloud-based authoring tools are the platform’s reliability and cost.

-A cloud-based authoring tool relies on your personal internet connection to run smoothly.
+A cloud-based authoring tool relies on your internet connection to run smoothly.

-If all of your team members don’t have access to a strong, stable internet connection, they may run into issues trying to use the platform’s features.
+If all of your team members don’t have access to a strong, stable internet connection, they’ll run into issues trying to use the platform’s features.

 This can cause delays in overall course production, as well as frustration when you’re not able to use the program or download key items in a timely fashion.

 Fortunately, however, most cloud-based authoring tools use a CDN, or Content Delivery Network, to ensure that connectivity issues don’t cause too many setbacks for users.

 A CDN is a network of data centers and proxy servers intended to improve a site’s performance and availability to all users.